seigenbrode/mlops-sagemaker-jenkins-byo/README.md

 7) Leave all other values default and click **Save**

 We are now ready to trigger our pipeline.
-But first, we need to explore the purpose of Jenkinsfile.
+But first, let's explore the purpose of Jenkinsfile.
 Jenkins allows for many types of pipelines such as free style projects, pipelines (declarative / scripted), and external jobs.
 In our original setup we selected [Pipeline](https://www.jenkins.io/doc/book/pipeline/getting-started/).
 Our Git Repository also has a file named *Jenksfile* which contains the scripted flow of stages and steps for our pipeline in Jenkin's declarative pipeline language.
+This is often referred to as pipeline-as-code as we can programmatically modify our pipelines and also ensure it remains under source control.

 ---